 This week long summer camp is open to individuals 8 years and older.
-It entails a 75minute session each day, with specialized instruction and adaptive equipment designed to teach participants to ride a two-wheeled bike independently.
-This camp is geared toward anyone who may experience physical, sensory or cognitive difficulties that have made traditional methods of learning to ride challenging.
+It entails a 75 minute session each day, with specialized instruction and adaptive equipment designed to teach participants to ride a two-wheeled bike independently.
+This camp is geared toward anyone who may experience physical, sensory or cognitive difficulties making traditional methods of learning to ride challenging.

 Typically-developing children learn to ride a bicycle with help from their family and friends.
 Unfortunately, most individuals with disabilities who try this route are unsuccessful.